 Patients should ask their doctor about which medicine can be used at the stage of dementia they are currently in.

 Some of the non-drug approaches can be adopted by the patient’s family, friends, or caregivers.
 This helps improve the quality of life of patients with dementia.
-Some of the non-drug therapies include:
+Non-drug therapies include:

 - Monitoring the patient’s comfort